Setting up a monitor

 Scheduling options are limited by plan type.
 If you are on a paid plan, you can schedule monitors to run as often as every five minutes.
 If you are on a free plan, you can schedule monitors to run as often as every hour.

 Frequency affects how quickly your monitoring usage compounds.
-To learn more about usage limits and overages, see Pricing.
+Learn more about usage limits and overages.

 You can allow Postman to auto-select a region for your monitor or you can opt to select your regions manually.
 Postman offers multiple regions to choose from, enabling you to accurately track uptime and reliability on a global scale, without the need to procure your own regional servers.